Asia Today: Australian hot spot, South Korea hit new lows

 In other developments around the Asia-Pacific region:

 — South Korea has reported 50 new cases of the coronavirus, its lowest daily increase in nearly 50 days, a possible effect of strengthened social distancing measures that were employed to slow a major outbreak surrounding the greater capital region.
-Monday’s daily increase released by the Korea Disease Control and Prevention Agency was the lowest since Aug.
+Monday’s daily increase reported by the Korea Disease Control and Prevention Agency was the lowest since Aug.
 11. The country reported around 200 to 300 cases a day from mid-August to early September, a resurgence that forced officials to tighten social distancing restrictions in the Seoul area and elsewhere.
-Officials have called for vigilance ahead of the Chuseok harvest festival that begins Wednesday and continues through the weekend.
-They are pleading for people to stay home during an annual holiday when South Koreans typically travel to visit relatives, and nightclubs, bars and other establishments deemed “high-risk” will be shut in Seoul during the holiday period to reduce gatherings.
+Officials have called for vigilance ahead of the Chuseok harvest festival that begins Wednesday.
+They are pleading for people to stay home during an annual holiday when South Koreans typically travel to visit relatives, and nightclubs, bars and other establishments deemed “high-risk” will be shut in Seoul during the holiday period.

+— India’s confirmed coronavirus tally reached 6 million cases, keeping the country second to the United States in number of reported cases since the pandemic began.
+The Health Ministry on Monday reported 82,170 new coronavirus cases in the past 24 hours, driving the overall tally to 6,074,703.
+At least 1,039 deaths were also recorded in the same period, taking total fatalities up to 95,542 since the pandemic began.
+New infections are in India are currently being reported faster than anywhere else in the world.
+The world’s second-most populous country is expected to become the pandemic’s worst-hit country in coming weeks, surpassing the U.S., where more than 7 million infections have been reported.